krysdam/quence/README.md

 Because each list contains 1,296 elements which are drawn uniformly at random, each drawing of a 3-letter word-half contributes $log_2(1296) \approx 10.3$ bits of entropy, and each 6-letter word contributes twice that, or about 20.6 bits.

-However, this entropy analysis assumes the attacker knows the generation scheme.
-If the attacker only knows a password's pattern is, for example, `aaaaaa.aaaaaa.aaaaaa`, then each 6-letter word contributes $log_2(26) * 6 \approx 28.2$ bits of entropy.
+However, this entropy analysis assumes that a hypothetical hacker knows how the password was generated, which they typically would not.
+If they don't know this, the password's entropy is effectively higher -- potentially much higher (but not any lower).